2mhk/ProjectBasement/README.md

 Most of code is for c++11 and Qt,including some useful tools for Jsoncpp.

-"//Abandon" means code is not done yet.Interface or structure is bad or something else.
+"//Abandon" means code is not done yet.Interface or structure is not good or something else.